 I know you were hoping for a clear-cut answer to the question, but when comparing Disney World in 2020 vs. 2021, there are just so many factors to consider and it depends on your budget, crowd tolerance and how important the 50th anniversary and the new attractions in 2021 are to you.

-If you are a first-timer, we think the end of 2020 is a perfect time to go to Disney World.
+If you are a first-timer, we think late 2021 is a perfect time to go to Disney World.
 After Thanksgiving into the first couple of weeks of December are your best times.

 If really want to wait for the TRON and Guardians coasters, skip 2020 and 2021 altogether and go January 2022 when everything is sure to be open.